 In 1920 the Leipzigers lived in Highland Park, Michigan at 123 Rhode Island Avenue; the couple had a daughter, Jean.
 His occupation was salesman in the coal industry.
 Apparently, Leipziger's brother, Nate, and his wife resided at the same address for a period of time; that address was on Nate's World War I draft card.
 He was a magician who toured as "Nate Leipzig" on various theater circuits and aboard.

 In 1930 the Leipziger family had moved back to Detroit at 3752 Cartes Avenue.
 Leipziger's occupation was salesman in the real estate industry.
 His brother, Leo, a cigar salesman, lived with them.

-The date of Leipziger's passing is not known.
+Leipziger's passed away November 27, 1935 according to Find a Grave.
 His wife died in Southfield, Michigan in May 1968.

 Labels: Ink-Slinger Profiles

 Raymond J. Witlin was born in New York City on September 2, 1920, according to the Social Security Death Index.
 The 1925 New York State Census recorded Witlin in the Bronx at 2305 Grand Avenue.
 He was the first child born to Abraham and Ruth.
 His father was a salesman.

 In the 1930 U.S. Federal Census the Witlin family remained in the Bronx but at different address, 1235 Morrison Avenue.
 Witlin was the oldest of two sons.